-Albergaria Forest is also home to the Homem River Waterfall, one of the most famous in Geres and is crossed by the famous Geira – the famous Roman road between Braga and Astorga (Spain).
+Albergaria Forest is also home to the Homem River Waterfall, one of the most famous in Geres.
+It is crossed by the famous Geira – the famous Roman road between Braga and Astorga (Spain).

-However, due to the increasing human presence, these woods have conditional traffic.
-There are 3 ways in/out and a fee of 1.5 Euros to enter.
+However, these woods have conditional traffic due to the increasing human presence.
+There are three ways in/out and a fee of 1.5 Euros to enter.
 You can’t park or even stop until you get out of it.
 During the holidays and weekends in the summer season, it is even prohibited all motorized traffic!

-Cost: Crossing with car costs 1.5 Euros, trekking is free
+- Cost: Crossing by car costs 1.5 Euros; trekking is free

 Geira – Roman Military Road